cosmicexplorer/org-info-js/README.md

 3. All headings are now links as well, although I played with the css (in a horribly hacky way) to make them look like headings, not links.
 4. Make `u` and `t` keyboard commands display a warning at the top level; I thought it was better than doing nothing at all.
 Also, `u` will now go to the table of contents if you press it from a top-level node.

 Working on this has actually been much easier than I expected, so props to the guy who first wrote this.
+If anything feels broken, totally bring it up, cause this was written a while ago and org-mode has slightly tweaked its html output since then.
+I've made some fixes, but I don't imagine I've found them all.